🌍 Ecology — printable rubric packet (Biology Unit 08). Print 8.5×11 portrait. Every page is built for clipboard use at the bench.

 What does not pass

-A conclusion about human impact with no data behind it is Approaching at best.
-Reading a graph but not saying what it means ecologically is Approaching.
+A conclusion about human impact with no data behind it is Proficient at best.
+Reading a graph but not saying what it means ecologically is Proficient.

 Grading it at home

-The split between Approaching and Mastered is evidence: not an opinion about the environment, but a conclusion the data actually supports.
+The split between Proficient and Mastery is evidence: not an opinion about the environment, but a conclusion the data actually supports.
 Ask “what in the data makes you say that?”

 ▲ Page 4 — Anchor exemplars